andersborgabiro/ragquerydocuments/README.md

 The application is accessible here: https://ragquerydocuments.streamlit.app/.
 This might change at any time.

-No guarantees for it not breaking in the future, but any obvious bugs should be ironed out before I update the code here.
+No guarantees for it not breaking in the future, but the code is verified locally before updating it here, Contact me if you find something.

 Considered improvements:
 - Selection of model